-- Public Pension Advocacy Group Accuses Pew and Donor of Bias by Madison Alder: Bloomberg covered the release of our latest animated whiteboard video about the Pew Research Center and their connection to John Arnold.
-Andrew Collier, NPPC’s Communications Director, said, “We created this video because taxpayers and lawmakers deserve to have all of the facts.
+- Public Pension Advocacy Group Accuses Pew and Donor of Bias by Madison Alder: Bloomberg covered the release of our latest animated whiteboard video about Pew’s Public Sector Retirement Systems project and their connection to John Arnold.
+Andrew Collier, NPPC’s Communications Director, says, “We created this video because taxpayers and lawmakers deserve to have all of the facts.
 Pew has promoted failed plans for years, including cash-balance and hybrid plans that don’t provide real retirement security.”

 - Kansas needs a strong KPERS system by Michael Scribner: the chairman of the Keeping the Kansas Promise coalition writes to the editorial board of the Topeka Capital-Journal to correct the record.
 Kansas made a major change to its pension system when it moved to a cash balance plan in 2012.
 The causes of recent underfunding have been the failed tax plan pushed by former Governor Brownback and the state deliberately underfunding KPERS due to the resulting budget shortfall.